ccollicutt/ccollicutt.github.io/_posts/2023-08-02-making-pod-security-standards-default.md

 Using Kyverno to do this is one way, there are others.

 Ultimately, the way to secure general purpose CPUs is to limit what the workloads can do with them.

+## PS.
+Service Account Bindings

+Another way to set defaults, one of several I'm sure, is:

+> If you set the cluster default by binding a Baseline or Restricted policy to the system:serviceaccounts group, and then make a more-permissive policy available as needed in certain Namespaces using ServiceAccount bindings, you will avoid many of the PSP pitfalls and have an easy migration to PSP Replacement Policy.
+If your needs are much more complex than this, your effort is probably better spent adopting one of the more fully-featured external admission controllers mentioned above. - [PodSecurityPolicy Deprecation: Past, Present, and Future](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/)

 ## References